 Ensuring that your IT infrastructure is reliable and secure is fundamental to not only your business’ sustainability, but also your scalability.
 Smart investments in hardware, software, network services and the right team to manage it all could be the difference between a profitable company and a failing one.
 Taking shortcuts with your IT infrastructure to save money in the short-term is unwise – even something as simple as poor cabling could make a fancy software application unusable.

 To tackle the next-generation IT challenges, business leaders need to get involved in the infrastructure conversation, elevating the importance of IT infrastructure, and making the right investments for the future.

 Go Beyond Your Current IT Infrastructure

 “According to a Microsoft SMB study, 78% of small businesses will have adapted cloud computing by 2020.”

 While the basics of every IT infrastructure are the same, plans for building an infrastructure must be strategic.

+Consider company growth in terms of employees and customers.
+Does your current IT infrastructure accommodate mobile access by request?
+Are you able to easily integrate cloud applications on demand?
 One of the major advantages of a solid infrastructure is that it provides for an exchange of information across your organization.
 A strategic infrastructure reduces the inconsistencies and communication barriers inherent in an organization’s structure, establishing cross-functional and interpersonal communications.

 Be Proactive Rather Than Reactive

 The first step in considering strategic enhancements to your current infrastructure is seeing past everyday use of apps and software.
-Although they provide your company and employees with great value, without a strategic IT infrastructure in place, those applications are inefficient or, worse, unusable.
+Although they provide your company and employees with great value, without a strategic IT infrastructure in place, those applications are inefficient or worse, unusable.